 This statement is published in accordance with Section 54(1) of the Modern Slavery Act 2015 (the Act).

-Cooley LLP is an international law firm of over 1,100 lawyers and 2500 employees based across 16 offices located in the US, Europe and Asia.
-The Firm is focused on technology, life sciences, venture capital and fund formation, although has expertise in wider areas and strong disputes practices.
+Cooley LLP is an international law firm of over 1,500 lawyers and 2800 employees based across 18 offices located in the US, Europe and Asia.
+The Firm is focused on technology, life sciences, venture capital and fund formation, although has expertise in wider areas and a strong disputes practices.
 Cooley (UK) LLP (Cooley UK) is a Limited Liability Partnership registered in England and Wales.
 We have a zero-tolerance to modern slavery and are committed to ensure that it does not take place anywhere in our business and no one with whom we do business benefits from or in any way contributes to modern slavery.

 As a professional services organisation, we consider the risk of modern slavery within our business to be very low.
 As a result, we do not maintain separate policies in relation to those matters, nor provide specific training on them to the majority of our staff (although such training is provided to our HR, Procurement and senior management teams).
 We have a Concerns at Work Policy which is published on our intranet which enables any member of staff to report any known or suspected breach of our ethical standards including slavery, human trafficking, forced or child labour, without fear of retaliation and also to allow the firm to take any necessary corrective action immediately.